Networking and Building Relationships (Part 2)

 Soft skills to advance your career

-Showing interest and taking the time to get to know other people lead to making new friends and building camaraderie in the workplace.
-The outcome is a team that works well and with all members communicating in an open, honest and respectful manner.
+Showing interest and taking the time to get to know other people leads to making new friends and building camaraderie in the workplace.
+The outcome is a team that works well and with all members communicating in an open, honest, and respectful manner.
 Moreover, team members will feel a strong sense of belonging to the group, which further leads to a deep commitment to the group’s actions and decisions.

 Every day is an opportunity to get to meet new people, so always greet your co-workers with vigor and enthusiasm.

 One of the most important soft skills to bring to the workplace is the ability to listen.
-Often, we become very concerned about what we want to say next that we don’t take the time to truly listen to the speaker.
+Often, we become so concerned about what we want to say next that we don’t take the time to truly listen to the speaker.
 A bad listener will find it difficult to build relationships with his or her colleagues.
 So be a good listener, particularly when you are a new recruit to the company.
-You will spend a lot of time learning everything about your role from others.
+You will spend a lot of time learning things about your role from others.

 Respect and Trust